dora-team/fourkeys/terraform/README.md

 }
 ```

-The example above will deploy Four Keys with a Github parser for Github events.
+The example above will deploy Four Keys with a GitHub parser for GitHub events.
 See the `terraform/example` directory for full example and options.

 Alternatively, you can fork the fourkeys project and deploy as a local module from the `terraform/example` directory: